hapijs/hapi/doc/validation.md

 ## Query Validation

-The initial version of Hapi will simply reverse proxy requests, thus, validation can be done on the Java services side.
-But, in the future, Blammo will respond to requests via its own business logic.
-To do so, it must handle issues like security, authentication, validation, etc.  This document details a proposal for Query Validation and is intended to be an initial starting point for further discussion and refinement.
+This document details a proposal for Query Validation and is intended to be an initial starting point for further discussion and refinement.

 ## Overview of Potential Solutions
 The following list of evaluated solutions is a small sampling of the infinitely many possible solutions.
 They are presented in random order.